Storing breast milk:

 If you are breastfeeding and storing breast milk for later use, below are some helpful tips on bottle feeding your baby.

-- Wash your hands and nails thoroughly with hot soapy water.
-Wash and sterilise all the bottle parts including the teats.
-We recommend the use of breast milk bags for storing breast milk due to their convenience and ease of use and our Natripur Thermosensor milk bags are designed for this specific purpose.
-They are compact, pre-sterilised and include a easy to read measuring scale and labelling area.
+- Firstly wash your hands and nails thoroughly with hot soapy water.
+Then wash and sterilise all the bottle parts including the teats.
+We recommend the use of breast milk bags for storing breast milk.
+This is due to their convenience and ease of use, plus our Natripur Thermosensor milk bags are designed for this specific purpose.
+They are compact, come pre-sterilised and include an easy to read measuring scale and labelling area.

 - After expressing breast milk into the bottle, portion breast milk into breast milk storage bags with enough milk in each bag for one feed only.
-Zip up the breast milk storage bags and label with date and time.
+Zip up the breast milk storage bags and, most importantly, label with date and time.

 - Always keep prepared breast milk in the fridge or freezer if storing for longer periods.
-The length of breast milk storage time is dependent on where the breast milk is kept.
+However, the length of time you can store your breast milk is dependent on where you keep your breast milk.

 Refrigerator: 24 hours only – recommended

 From freezer to fridge: Thawed breast milk can be stored in the refrigerator for up to 24 hours.